syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/text-visualization.md

 ### Custom draw line number

 Line number can be drawn using `BeforeLineNumberPaint` event.
-This event comprises with built-in properties to customize bounds, forecolor, graphics, line number, line numbers alignment and linenumbersfont.
+This event comprises with built-in properties to customize bounds, foreground color, graphics, line number, line numbers alignment and font.

 {% tabs %}